 Montreal River Historic Plaque

-Mennonite Historical Society of Ontario has partnered with the Ontario Heritage Trust to install a commemorative plaque at the site of the Montreal River Alternative Service camp.
-We are pleased to announce that dates have now been set for the unveiling and installation of the plaque.
+The Mennonite Historical Society of Ontario partnered with the Ontario Heritage Trust to install a commemorative plaque at the site of the Montreal River Alternative Service camp.
+On September 26, 2024 a plaque unveiling was held at Conrad Grebel University College.
+View photographs of that occasion on the Trust's flikr site.

 Road building crew at Montreal River, 1942